softwarespot/replay/README.md

 ```

 **Replay** by default is non-thread safe.
-This is an example of creating a thread-safe wrapper, in just a few lines of code.
+Therefore, here is an example of creating a thread-safe wrapper, in just a few lines of code.

 ```Go
 package main